mroman-ibs/FuzzyImputationTest/README.md

     a matrix.
   - *MatrixToFuzzyNumbers* - Conversion of a matrix to a list of fuzzy numbers.
+- Calculation of the distance measures:
+  - *MeasureAHD* - Calculation of the AHD (Area Hight Distance) measure between two trapezoidal or triangular fuzzy numbers.
 - Additional procedures:
   - *IntroducingNA* - Introducing NAs to the specified matrix.
   - *RemoveNotFuzzy* - Removing values that are not fuzzy numbers.